-Those who hope to receive an SBIR or STTR grant from the NIH must convince the NIH that the proposed research is unique, creates value for the general public at large through advancements in knowledge and treatment of disease, and is relevant to the overall goals of the NIH.
-It is important to contact the program officials ahead of time within the particular component of the NIH from where funding is sought in order to determine whether the proposed research plan fits these criteria.
-For start-ups, generally SBIR applications are most successful when they include an entrepreneur-founder with experience in the field, a highly innovative technical solution to significant clinical needs, an end-product with significant commercial potential, a technology in need of more feasibility data that the proposed research project would generate, and finally a project that, if successful, would have reduced risk and become more attractive for downstream investment.
+SBIR/STTR key points-Those who hope to receive an SBIR or STTR grant from the NIH must convince the NIH that the proposed research is unique, creates value for the public at large through advancements in knowledge and treatment of disease, and is relevant to the overall goals of the NIH.
+It is important to contact the program officials ahead of time within the component of the NIH from where funding is sought to determine whether the proposed research plan fits these criteria.
+For start-ups, generally SBIR applications are most successful when they include an entrepreneur-founder with experience in the field, a highly innovative technical solution to significant clinical needs, an end product with significant commercial potential, a technology in need of more feasibility data that the proposed research project would generate, and finally a project that, if successful, would have reduced risk and become more attractive for downstream investment.
 At the NIH, grant applications are currently reviewed three times a year (April 5, August 5, and December 5) and contract proposals the first week in November.
-Note that both programs were recently subject to recent reauthorization by Congress with many changes providing further assistance to companies currently in the process of implementation.
+Note that both programs are subject to periodic reauthorizations and changes by the US Congress.